Training Overview

-DIGITAL COMPUTER LITERACY
+COMPUTER LITERACY

 Digital literacy refers to the ability to effectively use digital technology, including computers and the internet, to navigate, evaluate, and communicate information.
 It encompasses a range of skills, such as Technical Skills, Critical Thinking and Content Creation.

-Module 1: Introduction to Computers
+Module 1: Computers Basics

 1.1 History of Computers

-1.2 Basic Computer Components
+1.2 Computer Components

 1.4 Computer Applications